worktheclock/replit.github.io/repls/secret-keys.md

 # Storing Secrets in .env

-⚠️  **Note** - the `.env` file is deprecated in favour of our [new UI for setting environment variables](./secrets-environment-variables).
+⚠️  **Note:** The `.env` file is deprecated in favour of our [new UI for setting environment variables](./secrets-environment-variables).
 The new UI is slowly rolling out to users.
 If you don't see it yet, you can continue to use the `.env` file as described below and your data will be automatically migrated to the UI soon. ⚠️

 Building an app that uses an external service usually requires a key or password.
 Sharing these secret keys (via public repls) would allow other users to access your services.
 With Replit, you can create an `.env` file to safely store your secrets.
 This means you can safely share your code, without sharing your secrets.